How to create a happier workforce

 Beyond feeling aligned to a purpose in their role, Justine believes that outside factors also affect happiness at work.

-“Workplace unhappiness often stems from the complex intersection of personal and professional challenges,” she says.
+“Workplace unhappiness can stem from the complex intersection of personal and professional challenges,” she says.
 “Right now, we're seeing people grappling with significant financial uncertainty, inflationary pressures, and low wage growth – all while trying to adapt to constantly changing work environments.”

-“The SEEK data shows us that different generations are experiencing this differently,” she continues.
-“Our younger workers (Gen Z) report only 52% happiness levels compared to 76% among Baby Boomers.
+“The SEEK data shows us that different generations are experiencing workplace happiness differently,” she continues.
+“Our younger workers (Gen Z) report only 58% happiness levels compared to 69% among Gen X."

 This differentiation in data is important to keep in mind when approaching ways to improve employee happiness.”